moyapchen/moyapchen.github.io/about.md

 Spun this up in about a day with github pages using the [Poole Jekyll](https://github.com/poole/lanyon) template, with some minor modifications (mostly CSS, also footnotes + emojis) to fit me.
 [Click here](https://github.com/moyapchen/moyapchen.github.io) for the underlying repo.

-The image in the sidebar is a photo of some fireworks that I took as a high schooler, back when I had a mini photography phase.
+The image in the sidebar is a photo of some fireworks that I took as a high schooler, back when I had a bit of a photography phase.
+I had a shoddy digital camera but figured out how to play with the exposure time; I was plesantly surprised when one of my random "let's shoot at a firework while shaking the camera" images looked vaguely like something else.
 [Link to original (on Flickr) here.](https://www.flickr.com/photos/randomnormality/2638292064/) [^flickr]

 [^flickr]: Incidentally, I wonder if being a Flickr user first is why I ended up getting into Instagram relatively late in the curve of things [^sister] — I'd already satisfied my picture sharing urges with Flickr, and was never quite bought into the lead-by-aesthetics of Instagram.
 (Though, I definitely appreciate its value!)